mandeepsinghsherry/Mandeep/README.md

 4. Improved Accuracy of CNN models using Data Augmentation
 5. Used DenseNet121 to improve accuracy of the model
 6. Using Best Machine Learning model from my experiments in real world application

+# Robotic Process Automation

+1. Complete Understanding of UIPath tool to design any kinds of Robots for Automation
+2. Learn to Automate - (Web, PDF, Excel, Text, Database, File System) using UIPath Activites.